 In accordance with provisions of N.J.S.A.
-18A:35-22.1, a parent(s) or legal guardian(s) may remove a student who is enrolled in a bilingual education program at any time; except that during the first three years of a student's participation in a bilingual education program, the parent(s) or legal guardian(s) may only remove the student at the end of each school year.
-If during the first three years of a student's participation in a bilingual education program, a parent(s) or legal guardian(s) wishes to remove the student prior to the end of each school year, the removal must be approved by the Executive County Superintendent of Schools.
-The parent(s) or legal guardian(s) may appeal the Executive County Superintendent's decision to the Commissioner of Education.
+18A:35-22.1, a parent may remove a student who is enrolled in a bilingual education program at any time; except that during the first three years of a student's participation in a bilingual education program, the parent may only remove the student at the end of each school year.
+If during the first three years of a student's participation in a bilingual education program, a parent wishes to remove the student prior to the end of each school year, the removal must be approved by the Executive County Superintendent of Schools.
+The parent may appeal the Executive County Superintendent's decision to the Commissioner of Education.